 Next is the sound.
-Rosewood is an exotic type of wood material, which makes it more expensive that Nato.
+Rosewood is an exotic type of wood material, which makes it more expensive than Nato.
 It produces a dark, warm tone, and a long sustain.
-In it’s price range, you would not find any other rosewood guitars that are greater than this which makes the Yamaha FG830 worthy of its price.
+In its the price range, you would not find any other rosewood guitars that are greater than this which makes the Yamaha FG830 worthy of its price.

 However, there should only be one winner and it’s the Yamaha FG830.

 Did you find this Yamaha FG830 vs FG800 review useful?
 Let us know by leaving your comments below.